yujiosaka/headless-chrome-crawler/README.md

 ```

 > **Note**: In practice, setting the options every time you queue the requests is not only redundant but also slow.
 Therefore, it's recommended to set the default values and override them depending on the necessity.

-### class: Crawler

-HCCrawler provides a method to queue a request.
-It extends [Puppeteer's Browser class](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browser), so any methods like `crawler.close()` are available.

 #### crawler.queue([options])